abenori/jlreq/jlreq-trimmarks.md

 This package outputs trim marks.
 It works with [LuaTeX-ja](https://osdn.jp/projects/luatex-ja/wiki/FrontPage), pLaTeX or upLaTeX.
 It provides the following.

 * Output trim marks
-* Set CropBox, TrimBox, ArtBox and BleedBox in PDF file.
+* Set CropBox, TrimBox, ArtBox and BleedBox if possible.
 * Set the size of paper..

 ## How to use